 About Edinburgh Folk Music Walking Tours

-Launched in July 2019 the walking tours are an exciting new experience for the visitor to Edinburgh who wants to learn about the history and culture of the city and combined with the musical heritage of Scottish traditional folk music.
+The tours are an exciting new experience for the visitor to Edinburgh who wants to learn about the history and culture of the city and combined with the musical heritage of Scottish traditional and other folk music.

 "The tour is visually stunning, intellectually engaging, and a pleasure all around.
 It really colored our experience with a warm and unforgettable memory.
 Exceptional to any tour I’ve been on prior."
 Keith, USA. ***** 5 Stars